A Hypothesis for a Membrane Theory of Gravity

 Another recent piece of evidence in favor of membrane gravity is the Hubble Space Telescope study of 2003 by quantum gravity physicists.
 They found that the universe is not as “pixilated” as it should appear if spacetime were pixilated at the Planck length of 10-35m (the smallest anything can be according to string theory, as well as the length of a single string).
 Quantum gravity physicists believe that photons traveling through our universe would move from “pixel to pixel” of Planck length segments as they travel.6 Images of objects that are farther away should appear pixilated compared to nearby objects as more distant photons travel through more segments of space.
 However, these results were not found.
 Photos of both nearby and distant objects appeared equally clear.
 Instead of casting doubt on the Planck length or other solid physics, it is further support for membrane gravity that photons are not traveling through “pixilated” space.
 Rather they are traveling through a perfectly smooth membrane, which would not blur photons in the least.

 Photons and strings of matter curve our brane as they vibrate.
 As they do so, they create “dimples” in our brane which allows strings to interact via those dimples.
 A photon will curve our brane in the two gravity dimensions it vibrates in.
 This curvature of our brane allows photons to interact with each string of matter’s curvature of our brane (in all three gravity dimensions).
-This allows a photon’s wavelength to decrease as it strikes a string of matter, transferring energy to the string of matter through its brane dimples.
-When photon dimples collide with other photon dimples, they impart the same amount of energy to the colliding photon as it does to the first photon, conserving their energy.
+This allows a photon’s wavelength to decrease as it strikes a string of matter, transferring energy to the string of matter either through the collision of its brane dimples, or the string itself, conserving energy.

 A membrane theory of gravity could also explain why E=MC2.
 As a string of matter vibrates, it curves our membrane in three dimensions.
 However, when a string of matter is converted into energy, the string will only vibrate in two of the three gravity dimensions, transferring the energy from the one gravity dimension removed into the two remaining gravity dimensions that travel at the speed of light, conserving the string’s energy.
 Therefore, the string’s energy remains constant as it vibrates in fewer gravity dimensions.
 E=MC2 simply illustrates the conservation of energy as the vibrations of a string in three gravity dimensions are transferred into the vibrations of a string in only two gravity dimensions that travel at the speed of light as matter is converted into light.

 This theory could also explain why all fundamental strings have two types of spin.
-If, when the big splash occurred, the only strings available within our brane to transfer energy to were virtual strings that existed at the precise instant of the collision, then the energy of the collision would have been transferred directly to each pair of virtual strings.
+If, when the big splash occurred, the only strings available within our brane to transfer energy to were virtual strings that existed at the precise instant of the collision, then the energy of the collision would have been transferred directly to each pair of virtual strings through membrane vibrations caused by the big splash.
 Each pair of strings would have been given the same amount of energy depending on their location within the brane.
-One pair, if given enough energy to become electrons, would split apart as their electromagnetic vibrations repelled each other, and one of the electrons would spin up, and the other would spin down.
-This occurs because the waves of each virtual string in the pair vibrate in the opposite direction of the other, because the pair would cancel each other out when they joined back together and disappeared if they had not been struck by the big splash.
+One pair, if given enough energy to become electrons, would split apart as their electromagnetic vibrations repelled one another, and one of the electrons would spin up, and the other would spin down.
+This occurs because the waves of each virtual string in the pair vibrate in the opposite direction of the other, because the pair would cancel each other out when they joined back together and disappeared if they had not been struck by the big splash, and those vibrations repel the two strings.

 (This paragraph is a 2010-2012 update.)
 Membrane gravity can even explain the so-called "Dark Flow" of our early universe.
 According to observation, young galaxies in our early universe are rapidly "flowing" in one direction.
-This is not unexpected.
-The collision that created our universe created enormous waves of our brane in the form of high gravity membrane vibrations.
-If our brane is in the shape of a tarus (an inner-tube or doughnut), when it was struck by the other brane in the collision that created our universe, It would vibrate back and forth with four areas of extremely increased dark matter at the four "anchor points" of the vibrating doughnut.
-These four points of vastly increased dark mater (because they are being vibrated so much more than the rest of space in-between these four points) will draw all galaxies in their direction, creating what we observe as "dark flow"!
+This would not be surprising depending on the shape of our universe's membrane.
+The collision that created our universe created enormous waves of our brane in the form of space-curving membrane vibrations.
+To simplify things, think of it like this: if our brane was in the shape of a tarus (a tire inner-tube or doughnut shape), when it was struck by another brane, it would vibrate back and forth like a closed-loop string with four areas of extremely increased dark matter at the four "pivot points" of the vibrating doughnut.
+These four points between the valleys and troughs of the waves are constantly being bent back and forth, creating areas of increased dark matter.
+This increase in gravity at those four points will draw all nearby galaxies in their direction, creating what we observe as "dark flow".

 If membrane gravity is correct, then all we really need to know is: